MieuxVoter/mv-api-server-apiplatform/README.md

 - other formats can be added if needed

 It features:
-- An algorithmic constitution written in plain language
+- Specifications written in plain language
--
+- …

 ## Install